kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-04-database-storage.md

 - **mlock**: Tells the OS not to swap memory ranges out to disk.
 - **msync**: Tells the OS to flush memory ranges out to disk.

-We do not advise using **mmap** in a DBMS for correctness and performance reasons.

-Even though the system will have functionalities that seem like something the OS can provide, having the DBMS implement these procedures itself gives it better control and performance.
-The DBMS almost always wants to control things and can do a better job than the OS (e.g., flushing dirty pages to disk in the correct order, specialized prefetching, buffer replacement policy, and thread/process scheduling) since it knows more about the data being accessed and the queries being processed.
+It is advised not to use **mmap** in a DBMS for both correctness and performance reasons.
+Instead, the DBMS can implement these procedures itself for better control and performance since it knows more about the data and the queries being processed.
+The DBMS can control things such as flushing dirty pages to disk in the correct order, specialized prefetching, buffer replacement policy, and thread/process scheduling, resulting in better performance than the OS.

-The operating system is not your friend.

 ## File Storage

-A DBMS stores a database as one or more files on disk in its primary forms.
-Some may use a file hierarchy, and others may use a single file (e.g., SQLite).
-Early systems in the 1980s used custom file systems on raw storage.
-Most newer DBMSs do not do this.
+File storage refers to the way a DBMS stores a database on disk.
+The database is stored as one or more files, either as a file hierarchy or as a single file (e.g., SQLite), depending on the DBMS being used.

-The OS does not know anything about the contents of these files.
-Only the DBMS knows how to decipher its contents since DBMS encodes data specific to itself.
+The OS is not aware of the contents of these files, as only the DBMS can decipher the encoded data specific to itself.

-The DBMS's **storage manager** manages a database's files.
-It organizes the files as a collection of pages.
-It also keeps track of what data has been read and written to pages and how much free space pages have.
-Some storage managers do their scheduling for reads and writes to improve the pages' spatial and temporal locality.
+The DBMS's **storage manager** manages the database files and organizes them into a collection of pages.
+The storage manager also keeps track of what data has been read or written to the pages and how much free space each page has.
+Some storage managers perform scheduling for reads and writes to improve spatial and temporal locality.
 Note that the storage manager is not entirely independent from the rest of the DBMS.

 ## Database Pages

-The DBMS organizes the database across one or more files in fixed-size blocks of data called **pages**.
-Pages can contain different kinds of data (e.g., tuples, meta-data, indexes, log records).
+Database pages are the units in which a DBMS organizes the data in a database. **Pages** are fixed-sized blocks of data, typically ranging from 512 bytes to 16KB, that store different types of data such as tuples, meta-data, indexes, and log records.

 Most systems do not mix these types within pages.
 Some systems require a page to be **self-contained** (e.g., Oracle), meaning that all the information needed to read each page is on the page itself.

-Each page has a unique identifier.
-If the database is a single file, then the page id can be the file offset.
-Most DBMSs have an indirection layer that maps a page id to a physical location (i.e., a file path and offset).
+Pages are identified by a unique identifier.
+For example, if the database is a single file, then the page id can be the file offset.
+The DBMS uses an indirection layer to map the page identifier to a physical location on disk.
 So, first, the system's upper levels will ask for a specific page number.
 Then, the storage manager will have to turn that page number into a file and an offset to find the page.

 Most DBMSs use fixed-size pages to avoid the engineering overhead needed to support variable-sized pages.
 For example, deleting a page from variable-sized pages could create a hole in files that the DBMS cannot fill with new pages.